 Tips to develop fine motor skills

-But first, keep these three pointers in mind as you help your child develop fine motor skills:
+How can you help your child with fine motor skills?
+It certainly isn’t through rigorous “practice,” and definitely not through pressure.
+Keep these three pointers in mind as you help your child develop fine motor skills:

 - Keep the activities fun and engaging.
 If she shows no interest, try again another day, or try another activity.